Q. How do I apply to the FGCU engineering program?

 Q. What skills must a high school student possess for an engineering degree program?

 A. Engineering is a rewarding but very rigorous program.
-Therefore, students
+Therefore, students must be proficient at math and science and be ready for college-level courses and must be dedicated and committed to academics.

 Q. How do I register for Orientation and is it required?